 1. Austria

-Austria boasts several glacial slopes where avid skiiers can get their fix year round.
+Austria boasts several glacial slopes where avid skiers can get their fix year-round.
 In the area of Kaprun, you can hit the hills and in between runs, take a moment to enjoy a local ice bar.
 Non-skiers can take free guided panoramic hikes around the Kitzsteinhorn Glacier to take in the sights from new heights!

 2. Switzerland

-If you’ve ever been to Disneyland and wondered what the Matterhorn is like in real life, you can enjoy skiing underneath its majestic peaks year round.
-For the most avid skiers, and those training for professional sport, the slopes are open along the Theodul glacier are offered throughout the year with gorgeous snow and great conditions.
+If you’ve ever been to Disneyland and wondered what the Matterhorn is like in real life, you can enjoy skiing underneath its majestic peaks year-round in Switzerland.
+For the most avid skiers and those training for professional sport, the slopes are open along the Theodul glacier are offered throughout the year with gorgeous snow and great conditions.

-Conditions in the area are consistently snowy regardless of season that the Zermatt Matterhorn Ski Resort offers a “snow guarantee”.
-Packages for skiers are available in both summer and winter to make finding accommodations easy.
+Conditions in the area are consistently snowy regardless of season and the Zermatt Matterhorn Ski Resort offers a “snow guarantee”.
+Packages for skiers are available in both the summer season and in winter to make finding accommodations easy.
 The Matterhorn also claims to be “Europe’s highest summer ski area.”

 3. Argentina

 While most people don’t think of Argentina as being a ski destination, for the intrepid winter sports lover, Argentina should be a destination of choice.
-One of the highest ski resorts in Argentia, Las Leñas has altitude to thank for its reliable snow year round.
+One of the highest ski resorts in Argentina, Las Leñas has altitude to thank for its reliable snow year-round.

 4. New Zealand